Connect with others who understand.

 Address Lifestyle Factors

 Ask your doctor whether lifestyle changes may improve any risk factors that influence your outlook.
-For instance, they might advise you to improve your diet, get more exercise, or stop smoking.
-Making these or other changes may help lower your odds of pneumonia, falls, or other common causes of death with MS.
+Your doctor may advise you to improve your diet to include more healthy foods, get more exercise, or stop smoking.
+Making these or other changes may help lower your odds of pneumonia, falls, or other common causes of death with MS. Your doctor can give you a referral for a registered dietitian or physical therapist if you need help with lifestyle adjustments.

 Talk With Others Who Understand

 Have you discussed your prognosis and outlook with MS with your neurologist?
-What steps do you take to make sure you have as long and healthy a life as possible?
+What steps do you take to make sure you have a long and healthy life?
 Help other members by commenting below or starting a new conversation on your Activities page.

 Lea este artículo en español